jmuel/DockerProject/readme.md

-1 Create a React Component in a CommonJS module
+* Create a React Component in a CommonJS module

 * Explain how you thought about the creation of the component.

-The react component is in js/components/Input.js
+The react component is in js/components/Input.js This is a fairly simple example of a react component that demonstrates

-3 Build a project with a dockerfile.
+* Build a project with a dockerfile.
 Put the container on the Hub so we can pull and run it.

+It's under jmuel/docker-app and you can run it with "docker run -p 1337:1337 jmuel/docker-app" and access it on localhost:1337/

-4 What piece of tech (programming language, framework, paper, etc) excites you the most right now?
+* What piece of tech (programming language, framework, paper, etc) excites you the most right now?
 Why?